aubreymoore/Scaevola-dieback/experimental.md

 1. *Scolytogenes nubilus* ex *Scaevola* in Caroline Islands and Marshall Islands. <http://www.barkbeetles.info/regional_chklist_target_species.php?lookUp=8545&image=USNMENT01066624_Cryphalomorphus_nubilis_dorsal&curPage=0>
 2. The bark and ambrosia beetles of Kiribati, South Pacific (Col., Scolytidae and Platypodidae).
 RA Beaver - Entomologist’s Monthly Magazine, 1990.  *Ptilopodius tarawai* sp. nov., is described from dead shoots of Scaevola.
 3. In Insects of Micronesia 18(1) there is one species of scolytid collected from Scaevola: *Cryphalomorphus nubilus*.
+4. Mueller=Dumbois, D. and F. R. Fosberg 1998.
+"A major shift can be seen on maps among the *Scaevola* scrub, which in 1961 formed a continuous belt on the west side of Layson.
+By 1984 it had declined by dieback into narrow, discontinuous strips along the west coast, while the *Scavola* patches became enlarges in the northeastern part of the island.It appears to be a stand-level process in population dynamics of *Scavola* that is regulated by external as well as internal (age-related) stresses."

 # Termites